This fund is designed for investors who …

 Note that the results shown are for information purposes only.
 Commissions, trailing commissions, management fees and expenses all may be associated with investments ins FDP Portfolio’s.
 Please read the prospectus before investing.
 The indicated rates of return are the historical annual compounded total returns, including changes in portfolio value and reinvestment of all distributions, but do not take into account sales, redemption, distribution or optional charges or income taxes payable by an investor that would have reduced returns.
 References to indices are for information purposes only.
 Comparisons with indices may vary according to the portfolio size, investment timing, and mandate objective.
 The funds’ securities are not insured by the Canada Deposit Insurance Corporation.
 Mutual funds are not guaranteed, their value changes frequently, and past performance may not be repeated.

-This result stems partly from global stock market returns, in Canadian dollars, specifically in the Canadian (-8.9%), European (-7.2%) and Asian (-5.7%) equity components.
+This result stems partly from the performance of the Canadian stock market (16.2%) and global stock market returns, in Canadian dollars, specifically in the U.S. (13.4%) and European (10.8%) equity components.

-- The bond market, as measured by the FTSE Universe Index, posted a 1.4% return.
+- The bond market, as measured by the FTSE Canada Universe Bond Index, posted a 6.5% return.

-- The U.S. stock market, as measured by the S&P 500 Index, posted a net return of 4.2% in Canadian dollars.
+Supported by positive economic growth, an economy at full employment and the Fed’s shift in rhetoric, the U.S. stock market, as measured by the S&P 500, posted a net return of 13.4% in Canadian dollars.